 Recovery will depend largely on the stage of the condition when treatment begins.
 If caught early, dogs can recover successfully in a matter of weeks or months.
 They may need substantial rest and tablets every day, for up to a year, but they will eventually recover.

-For first-hand accounts from owners, plus for frequently asked questions answered by our in-house vets, read our guide to Valley Fever in Dogs.
+For first-hand accounts from owners, read our guide to Valley Fever in Dogs.

 How Is Valley Fever Similar in Dogs and Humans?

-Both dogs and humans may suffer with painful and swollen joints, making moving uncomfortable.
+Both dogs and humans may have painful and swollen joints, making moving uncomfortable.

-It is common for both dogs and humans to suffer with diarrhea, vomiting, and other symptoms of fever.
+It is common for both dogs and humans have typical symptoms of fever.

 A moderate to severe cough can also be seen in both dogs and humans suffering with the condition.